zimolzak/birthday-party/_posts/2024-08-25-birthday-party.md

 # Contact

-*R.s.v.p.* (with number of kids, and total number of people) by text or e-mail to:
+*R.s.v.p.* (with number of kids and number of adults) by e-mail or text to:

 Elizabeth Moulton
 [elizabethamoulton@gmail.com](mailto:elizabethamoulton@gmail.com)